What! There Are TWO Love Stories in Agra?

 So, I wasn’t feelin’ it.
 I didn’t get it.
 I told him so.
 And though he could logically accept my reasoning and see where I was coming from, he could not explain why it was still wrong and it was the most beautiful love poem ever, and I have a heart of stone.

-Maybe, just maybe – men and women see this differently.
+It occurred to me that maybe, just maybe – men and women see romance differently.

 A man’s great love, and a woman’s great love

 So here we have a tomb built by a man who greatly loved his wife.
-A man who could afford to spare no expense to build exactly what he wanted to honour their great love.
+An architecture lover who could afford to spare no expense to build exactly what he wanted to honour her.
 And that’s what he did.